jeremyBanks/database/docs/rfcs/0003-initial.md

 ## Database Consumer API (`x/database/sql/sql.ts`)

-Inspired by [`sql.go`](https://golang.org/src/database/sql/sql.go), this is primary interface, which most users will use. `Value` below represents the driver-defined `Value` type for bindings and results.
+Inspired by [`sql.go`](https://golang.org/src/database/sql/sql.go), this is primary interface, which most users will use. `BoundValue` and `ResultValue` below represents the driver-defined types for bindings and results.
 The interface is entirely async for now, even if the underlying driver supports sync operations.

 - `sql.open(path, driver): Promise<sql.Database>`
   - Creates a database handle/connector with the given driver and path.
 May